mbwika/mbwika.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Collins Mbwika Mwange is a master's cybersecurity student at the university of Texas at Dallas.
+His research interests include privacy, software and network security, while his professional interests include software engineering and cybersecurity.
+He is actively involved in cybersecurity, privacy, and software research and some of his projects are available on GitHub and at Code and Security.
 {style="text-align: justify;"}